How a Multimillion-dollar Robotic System paid for itself in 6 Months. Ready-to-Eat Processes are Ready to be Automated.

 Manufacturers are responding to this demand by creating a wide variety of SKUs varying in product, shape, and weight.
 Traditionally this process requires manual filling with many operators working at a fast pace in a tight space.
 There is a lot of product giveaway because product is loaded by operators manually to fill levels which are estimated visually.
 The manual handling process also results in significant wasted product due to dropping and spilling.

-A great example of this is ready-to-eat packaging for the produce industry.
+A great example of this is ready-to-eat packaging for the produce industry and direct food handling industry.
 For instance, fresh fruits and vegetables that are hand-packed could cost the business millions of dollars a year due to product waste.
 It is not uncommon to see up to 15% in product give away.
 Over multiple shifts that could easily equate to millions per year.

 Quest has developed a highly flexible robotic solution for packing multiple products in the same tray with less than a 2% giveaway.
 This system utilizes , robotics, and vision & line tracking to deposit the precise amount of product needed in the exact individual compartment.
 This system is modular so you can implement multiple modules with multiple products to meet production speed and overall throughput goals.